stigok/blog.stigok.com/collections/_posts/2019-12-14-print-on-network-printer-without-cups.md

 ---

 I think CUPS is too much.
 I just want to print simple files from the command line.
-This is how it works for me with the printers I have been connecting too.
+This is how it works for me with the printers I have been connecting to.

-Depending on how your printer is connected, the target to which you can pipe to will be either
+Depending on how your printer is connected, the target to which you pipe will differ

 - if connected through the **local network**, you can use `netcat`, `nc`, `lp`, or even just pipe to `/dev/tcp/<ip>/<port>` on some systems.
-- if connected through **USB**, the printer might have been made available as a USB device in `/dev/usb/<something>`.
+- if connected through **USB**, the printer might have been made available as a USB device in `/dev/usb/<something>` or `/dev/usb0` (...or `usb1`).

 In the examples below I am using a network printer and connecting to it using the following information: